 You can add trace elements or Epsom salts to your lemon tree each year to prevent magnesium deficiency.

-How to use Epsom Salts on Lemon Trees | Summary
+Considerations when Using Epsom Salts on Lemon Trees

 Epsom salts can be used, diluted in water on lemon trees to treat magnesium deficiency.
 Epsom salts are cheap, easy to find and can be bought from most grocery stores.
 Simply dissolve 2 teaspoons in water and water it around the roots of your tree.
 Look out for yellowing leaves and small, underdeveloped fruit as these are a sign that the tree lacks magnesium.